By the end of this section, you will be able to:

 Now, consider the factors on the left-hand side of the equation one at a time, while holding the other factors constant.

 As a first example, assume that the level of domestic investment in a country rises, while the level of private and public saving remains unchanged.
-The result is shown in the first row of Table 23.6 under the equation.
+Table 23.6 shows the result in the first row under the equation.
 Since the equality of the national savings and investment identity must continue to hold—it is, after all, an identity that must be true by definition—the rise in domestic investment will mean a higher trade deficit.
 This situation occurred in the U.S. economy in the late 1990s.
 Because of the surge of new information and communications technologies that became available, business investment increased substantially.
 A fall in private saving during this time and a rise in government saving more or less offset each other.
 As a result, the financial capital to fund that business investment came from abroad, which is one reason for the very high U.S. trade deficits of the late 1990s and early 2000s.

 |Domestic Investment||–||Private Domestic Savings||–||Public Domestic Savings||=||Trade Deficit|